gyk088/APEX-http-request-framework/README.md

     }
 }
 ```
-After that you can use your class to send a http request
+After that you can use your class to send an http request

 ```java
     MyHttpRequestExample myReq = new MyHttpRequestExample();